DNA barcoding workflows

 What will the results look like?

 If you have successfully extracted DNA from your sample and amplified the DNA barcode with the relevant primers, you will see a single band on the gel for each sample.
-This means the PCR product(s) is ready to send for sequencing.
-When you receive the DNA sequence you can use the Basic Local Alignment Search Tool (BLAST) on the National Center for Biotechnology (NCBI) website to find the closest species identity match to your sample in their database.
+This means the PCR product(s) should be suitable to use for sequencing.

 Welcome to our community.